Requirements for claiming the credit

 Current exemptions are extended through March 31, 2019

 All current exemptions have been automatically extended beyond December 31, 2018 to March 31, 2019.
 No action is necessary by the small business to extend the exemption.
-The new process will be available on MassTaxConnect beginning January 1, 2019.
-Filing on paper will not be possible.
+The new process was made available on MassTaxConnect on January 1, 2019.
+Filing on paper is no longer possible.

 Questions and answers for small businesses